 God’s mercy purchased us.

-Question: What is a more effective motivation for living for God—fear or gratitude?
+Tell me what you think: What is a more effective motivation for living for God—fear or gratitude?
 To leave a comment, just click here.